newmancroos/DotNet_Core_Learn/README.md

                     </ul>
                     We can remove migration using "Remove_migration" and it will remove last migration that haven't yet applied to database.If you want to remove already migrated to database migration, use <br>
                     <i>update-database [migration-name]</i> this will revert all the migration upto the specified migration name.<br>
-                    This will remove migration from database not in the migration directory for that we need to run <i>remove-migraton</i> command as may times times we need.
+                    This will remove migration from database not in the migration directory for that we need to run <i>remove-migraton</i> command as may times times we need. then if you want to correct it in the entity class.
                     <br>
                     <h4>Seedning Data</h4><br>
                     We can use OnModelCreating override mthod of DBContext class to seed our data.